Queens-Physics/qexpy/docs/operations.rst

 In addition to containing a mean and standard deviation, Measurement objects can also have a string name and unit associated with it.
 These can then be used both in printing values and in labelling any plots created with these values.
-By default, Measured objects are named unnamed_var0, with a unique number assigned to each object.
+By default, Measurement objects are named unnamed_var0, with a unique number assigned to each object.
-The name and units of a Measured object can be declared either when the object is created or altered after.
+The name and units of a Measurement object can be declared either when the object is created or altered after.

 .. nbinput:: ipython3

-   import qexpy.error as e
+   import qexpy as q

-   x = e.Measurement(10, 1, name='Length', units='cm')
+   x = q.Measurement(10, 1, name='Length', units='cm')
    # This value can be changed using the following method

    x.rename(name='Cable Length', units='m')